TITLE:

 Jefferson Lab uses the following resources to determine acceptable exposure limit standards:

-· Threshold Limit Values (TLV) established by the American Conference of Governmental Industrial Hygienists (ACGIH),
+· Threshold Limit Values (TLV) established by the American Conference of Governmental Industrial Hygienists (ACGIH)

-· Permissible Exposure Limits (PEL) established by Occupational Safety and Health Administration (OSHA) and
+· Permissible Exposure Limits (PEL) established by Occupational Safety and Health Administration (OSHA)

-· Immediately Dangerous to Life and Health (IDLH) established by National Institute for Occupational Safety and Health (NIOSH).
+· Immediately Dangerous to Life and Health (IDLH) established by National Institute for Occupational Safety and Health (NIOSH)

 Respirators are required when engineering controls or material substitution cannot eliminate the air contamination hazard, or when an individual requests additional protection[1].